rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_oauth2/README.md

 `resource_server_id` is a prefix used for scopes in UAA to avoid scope collisions (or unintended overlap).
 It is an empty string by default.

+### Token validation

+When RabbitMQ receives a JWT token, it validates it before accepting it.

+#### Must be digitally signed

+The token must carry a digital signature and optionally a `kid` header attribute which identifies the key RabbitMQ should use to validate the signature.

+#### Must not be expired

+RabbitMQ uses this field `exp` ([exp](https://tools.ietf.org/html/rfc7519#page-9)) to validate the token if present.
+It contains the expiration time after which the JWT MUST NOT be accepted for processing.

+#### Audience must have/match the resource_server_id

+The `aud` ([Audience](https://tools.ietf.org/html/rfc7519#page-9)) identifies the recipients and/or resource_server of the JWT.
+By default, **RabbitMQ uses this field to validate the token** although we can disable it by setting `verify_aud` to `false`.
+When it set to `true`, this attribute must either match the `resource_server_id` setting or in case of a list, it must contain the `resource_server_id`.

 ### Scope-to-Permission Translation